ShehanPerera/Csharp-Examples/Login/ReadMe.md

 # Login System

 This is a simple example for login system with progress bar.
 In this username and password are hard coded.
-But we can use database for take username and password to create better login system.
+But we can use database for take username and password to create better login system.You can follow the youtube video to get better idea.
+<a href="https://www.youtube.com/watch?v=PfGE0Qm0Jms">C# Tutorials- Login with progress bar</a>

 # Interface